wilfredoha/DevOps-Projects/11- LOAD BALANCER SOLUTION WITH NGINX AND SSL TLS/README.md

 ![hosted_zone_5](https://github.com/wilfredoha/DevOps-Projects/blob/main/11-%20LOAD%20BALANCER%20SOLUTION%20WITH%20NGINX%20AND%20SSL%20TLS/images/hosted_zone_5.png)

-Now we need to create two records for a our Domain in Route 53.
+Now we need to create two records for our Domain in Route 53.
 At this point the Load balancer isntance must be running and with the Elastic IP associated.

 Copy the public IP Address of the Loab Balancer.